benwiz/blog/_posts/2018-12-21-how-to-deploy-https-github-pages-custom-aws-route53-domain.md

 11. Into the _Name_ field, enter `www`
 12. Under the _Type_ dropdown, select _A - IPv4 addresses_, again
 13. The _Alias_ toggle should be set to _Yes_, unlike before
 14. In the _Alias Target_ field, select the apex domain we previously set up.
-For me this is _benwiz.io_.
+For me this is _benwiz.com_.
 15. Click _Save Record Set_, again

 ![www.benwiz.io A-record](../../../../images/www.benwiz.io.png)